M5ez/Core2ez/documentation/_dependencies/README.md

-Currently this holds a submodule which links to Rop's fork of breathe that has support for `:membergroups:` and `:members-only:` so it can be installed in the ReadTheDocsa virtual environment until upstream breathe package takes PR.
+Currently this holds a submodule which links to Rop's fork of breathe that has support for `:membergroups:` and `:members-only:` so it can be installed in the ReadTheDocs virtual environment until upstream breathe package takes PR.

 See `/.gitmodules` as well as `/.readthedocs.yaml` and `/documentation/conf.py`